Who is considered a transfer student?

 May I request a waiver of the application fee?

-Applicants for whom the application fee would prove a genuine hardship may request a waiver via the Common Application.
-SU specific fee waivers are available for applicants who: have an immediate family member who graduated from SU, attended College Planning Day, or are members of Rainier Scholars or Black Achievers.
-In addition, the fee is not required of students who will have completed an associate's degree at a Washington, Arizona, California or Oregon state community college by the time of enrollment and who are transferring directly to Seattle U. More information can be found when completing your application.
+Applicants for whom the application fee would prove a genuine hardship may request a waiver.
+Seattle U specific fee waivers are also available for applicants.
+In addition, the fee is not required of students who will complete an associate's degree at a Washington, Arizona, California or Oregon state community college by the time of enrollment and who are transferring directly to Seattle U. More information can be found when completing your application.

 What are the transfer application deadlines?

 To review deadlines for transfer students, visit here.Return to Top Menu.

 How will I know if Seattle University has received all of my application materials?

 After an application has been submitted you will receive an email from Seattle U sent to the email provided in your application.
 If the application is incomplete, the email will include a link to track your application with a list of required documents.
 When your application becomes complete you will receive a confirmation email that your application is complete and has been forwarded for review and an admissions decision.
 Students may also contact the admissions office at 206.220.8040 or email